 Applying for and Accessing Services from the Office for People with Developmental Disabilities (OPWDD)

-Briana Stewart, LMSW/DDPS2, Eligibility Unit Leader, Finger Lakes & Western NY, Daniel R. Smith, Kathryn A. Donaghue
+Briana Stewart, LMSW/DDPS2, Eligibility Unit Leader, Finger Lakes & Western NY and Daniel R. Smith and Kathryn A. Donaghue

 This presentation provides a brief overview of how to access services from the Office for People with Developmental Disabilities.
 We will discuss the Front Door Process, eligibility review steps, and supports/services.